PhoenixTales/phoenix-docs/story/characters.md

 ## The Sect

 ```
-They are all using their own names or names given by the brotherhood based on the old language; none of the names have to be translated.
+They are all using their own names or names given by the brotherhood based on the old language; only a few of the names have to be translated.
 ```

 ### Novices